canderson777/Discord-Copy-Trading-Bot/README.md

 ```bash
 python test_config.py
 ```
-This will verify your private key, Discord token, and network connection.
+This will verify your Discord token and Hyperliquid API connectivity.
+If `HL_API_PRIVATE_KEY` is not set, the bot runs in simulation mode (no live trades).

 ### Step 2: Test Signal Parsing
 ```bash